vlcanesin/wisp-osch/README.md

 # FID-diffusers

 The code in this repository can be used to calculate the FID scores of different diffusion pipelines based on custom schedulers.
-It contains:
-- `./diffusers` : A custom (local) version of the HuggingFace diffusers library containing several additional schedulers
+- The solvers are all implemented in this fork: https://github.com/vlcanesin/diffusers.
+In order to install it, you can clone the repo and install the library in your environment using `pip install -e .`
-- `evaluation.py` : The main evaluation script
+- Once the library is installed, you'll be able to execute `evaluation.py`, the main evaluation script.

 ## Introduced Solvers
 Inside `./diffusers/schedulers`